|

 hospital was in a great measure due to the exertions of many of Dr Tracy’s

-sufficient to entitle the institution to Government support and to a grant of
+funds, sufficient to entitle the institution to Government support and to a

-land Of the great advantages derived by Dr Tracy from his connexion with this
+grant of land Of the great advantages derived by Dr Tracy from his connexion

-hospital, there is no question He himself always gratefully acknowledged them
+with this hospital, there is no question He himself always gratefully

-The opportunities it gave him for practice m a particular branch of medicine,
+acknowledged them The opportunities it gave him for practice m a particular

-determined the special direction m which his abilities from that time more
+branch of medicine, determined the special direction m which his abilities from

-distinctly showed themselves His natural energy, his clear headedness, and his
+that time more distinctly showed themselves His natural energy, his clear

-obstetrics as a specialty aided him also in reaching a position of eminence not
+the subject of obstetrics as a specialty aided him also in reaching a position

-inferior to that of the most celebrated obstetric physicians m the old country
+of eminence not inferior to that of the most celebrated obstetric physicians m

-But if he derived great advantages from his association with the Lying m
+the old country But if he derived great advantages from his association with

-Hospital, ho abundantly repaid the obligation in the diligent attention ho gave
+the Lying m Hospital, ho abundantly repaid the obligation in the diligent

-to his duties He made for it its remark able success and prestige, and he
+attention ho gave to his duties He made for it its remark able success and

-deserved all the renown it brought for him in return When, therefore, the
+prestige, and he deserved all the renown it brought for him in return When,

 Dr Tracy was also closely identified with the